slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

     </tbody>
   </table>

-  > [!NOTE]
-  > Driver will stay disabled until prewarning clears when shutdown has been triggered.
-Can be reenabled once temperature is below prewarning.
+  > *Driver will stay disabled until prewarning clears when shutdown has been triggered.
+Can be reenabled once temperature is below prewarning.*

 * `clock_frequency` (*Optional*, frequency): Timing reference for all functionalities of the driver.
 Defaults to 12MHz, which all drivers are factory calibrated to.
 Only set if using external clock.